ohmyshake/programming-tutorial/book/programming_environment/Coding_Tools_file/C++.md

 $ g++ openmp.cpp -o openmp -fopenmp
 ```

-Set the environment variables as following, you can also download different versions `gcc`:
+Set the environment variables as following, and you can also download different versions `gcc`:

 ```bash
 $ open ~/.zhsrc